martynbiz/budget/README.md

 settings
 * users::edit/update/delete
 * feature: edit profile, dashboard settings, lang etc
-* make currency a setting
+* drop support for multiple currencies per user (instead, user can set their currency in settings)

 * docblocks

 !!! mail not working
 * reset password, forgot password, ! mail not working

-Tags
-* drop support for multiple currencies per user (instead, user can set their currency in settings)

 * category with parent_id? groups is confusing. see how well tags goes .. endless drilldown pie?
 ! as a transaction can exist under multiple tags, doesn't work for categories

-* move pie to dash as widget
-* set budget on tags

 * feature: view transactions for categories (check trains is adding up), categories filter